MarkBahr/javascript-matching-game-app/README.md

 ### Project's Purpose

 Because I love United States history, I had a blast creating a game where you match the names and faces of U.S. Presidents.
 This project shows my skills in using JavaScript for front end web development, as well as HTML and CSS.
-It’s quite fun to play, and the end result looks beautiful. <a href="https://gluconatekid.github.io/ProgrammingProjects/matching-game/index.html">Click here to play.</a>
+It’s quite fun to play, and the end result looks beautiful. <a href="https://gluconatekid.github.io/ProgrammingProjects/matching-game/index.html" target="_blank">Click here to play.</a>

 ### Game Levels